Converting neovim config to lua

 Keybindings

-This is a spot where it gets much much more understandable in lua.
+that is a spot where it gets much much less understandable in lua.
 I'm using a wrapper function to set reasonable defaults.

 Vimscript version